How to Contact Your Representative About USAID & Foreign Aid Cuts

 Can Congress restore USAID?

 Yes.
-Congress controls foreign assistance funding through the appropriations process and can pass legislation requiring the restoration of USAID programs, establishing new structures for foreign assistance, or restricting executive authority to unilaterally eliminate congressionally-funded programs.
+Congress controls foreign assistance funding through the appropriations process and can pass legislation requiring the restoration of USAID programs or restricting executive authority to unilaterally eliminate congressionally-funded programs.

 Why does USAID matter to Americans?

-USAID programs advance U.S. strategic interests by countering extremism, building stable trading partners, preventing disease outbreaks that could spread globally, and supporting democratic governments.
+USAID programs advance U.S. strategic interests by countering extremism, building stable trading partners, preventing disease outbreaks, and supporting democratic governments.
 They also represent American humanitarian values that have historically enjoyed bipartisan support.

 Does calling about USAID make a difference?